 High-intensity interval training, or HIIT, causes you to burn more calories after your workout than steady-state cardio, according to a study presented at the the Integrative Biology of Exercise VI conference in October 2010.
 The study tracked round-the-clock calorie burning of healthy participants who worked out on stationary bikes.
 After performing routines that alternated 30-second sprints at maximum effort with four-minute recovery intervals at a slow pace, subjects burned about 200 more calories throughout the day.
 Although the calorie boost can help you lose fat faster, HIIT is not safe to perform more than once or twice per week with at least a day of recovery between sessions, according to the American Council on Exercise.

 Although cardio has a more powerful effect on belly fat than strength-training exercises such as crunches, squats and pushups, performing both types of activity will help you lose more belly fat and better tone your abdominal muscles.
-A study published in the “Journal of Physiological Anthropology and Applied Human Science” in 2003 found that among participants who either dieted without exercise, dieted and performed only cardio or dieted and performed cardio and strength training, those who performed the combination exercise plan lost the most visceral fat and gained the most lean tissue.
+A study published in the “Journal of Physiological Anthropology and Applied Human Science” found that among participants who either dieted without exercise, dieted and performed only cardio or dieted and performed cardio and strength training, those who performed the combination exercise plan lost the most visceral fat and gained the most lean tissue.

 References & Resources